armory/docs/content/en/docs/Overview/architecture.md

 ---
-title: "Armory Architecture"
+title: "Architecture"
-summary: "Learn about the services that work together in Spinnaker."
+weight: 10
-weight: 2
+description: "The services that work together in Spinnaker™"
 aliases:
   - /spinnaker-install-admin-guides/architecture/
 ---